 70. Native species (Australian) to reduce weed species and support local wildlife eg. native birds and bees that pollinate our fruit trees.

-71. Endemic species – local to the area, to ensure drought tolerance etc.
+71. Endemic species – local to the area, to ensure drought tolerance etc. Bird species have grown from 40 to over 196 counted species even though the farm has now changed to residential and mixed use purposes.

 72. Food producing species (fruit trees, herbs and vegetables) to make food available at the door, to reduce transport costs and improve human health.